- Career Opportunities

 Financial institutions and initiatives

-The LGA, with state government assistance, has created a number of financial institutions to manage, on behalf of councils, a range of commercial arrangements, including:
+The Local Government Association (LGA), with state government assistance, has created a number of financial institutions to manage, on behalf of councils, a range of commercial arrangements, including:

 - the Local Government Finance Authority